EconForge/jupyterlab-dyno/README.md

 pixi add jupyter_dsge
 ```

 A conda-forge release of `jupyter_dsge` is in the works so the above command should work for you.
-If it doesn't then add the [EconForge channel](https://repo.prefix.dev/econforge) to the list of channels in your pixi project and try to run it again.
+If it doesn't then add the `"https://repo.prefix.dev/econforge"` to the list of channels in your pixi project and try to run it again.

 ## Development